Horse Racing RPR

 Should I Use RPRs Or ORs?

-When researching horse racing form it is advised to use both Racing Post Ratings (RPR) ratings and horse racing official ratings (OR) as part of the predictions.
+When researching horse racing form it is advised to use both Racing Post Ratings (RPR) ratings and horse racing official ratings (OR) as part of making your predictions and working out a horse’s chance.

 The RPRs and ORs differ and being able to make calculated decisions on both the official handicapper’s opinion (OR) and the professional Racing Post handicapper (RPR) is great for punters to better-informed decisions.